 Winn Elementary School is located about 11 miles west of Shepherd on Blanchard Road in the Village of Winn.
 There are 6 teachers and about 150 students.
 See the Winn web site for more information.

 Shepherd Middle School, near downtown Shepherd, has about 430 students and 26 full-time classroom teachers.
 Shepherd Middle School may also be visited at its web site.

 Shepherd High School has about 470 students and 35 full-time teachers.
-Since the Middle School and High School are physically connected, students share a few amenities such as the media center, cafeteria, band and choir rooms, and computer labs.
+Since the Middle School and High School are physically connected, students share a few amenities such as the media center, cafeteria, band and choir rooms, as well as the auditorium.